Model Diffusion for Certifiable Few-shot Transfer Learning: Risk Certificates for Deep Models

 \section{Risk Certificates for Deep Models}

-Certifying the generalization performance of a prediction model has been a central topic and studied rigorously in theoretical machine learning~\citep{vapnik95,shalev2014understanding,fmm18}.
-The popular Vapnik–Chervonenkis (VC), Rademacher, and PAC-Bayes bounds all aim to relate the empirical risk (which is computable) to the generalization risk (which is impossible to compute) via some inequality relations.
-In this section we discuss, with less mathematical rigor, the key ideas of risk certificates and main bottlenecks that hinder naive application of the existing learning theory methods to deep models.
+Certifying model generalization performance is fundamental in theoretical machine learning~\citep{vapnik95,shalev2014understanding,fmm18}.
+Vapnik–Chervonenkis (VC), Rademacher, and PAC-Bayes bounds connect empirical risk (computable) to generalization risk (impossible to compute) through inequalities.
+Here we discuss the core concepts of risk certificates and why they are challenging to apply to deep models.